Short Courses: Terms & Conditions

 For further information see the RCA Short Courses FAQ.

 Unforeseen circumstances may force you to curtail or cancel your course.
 We strongly recommend that for courses delivered on campus, you take out insurance to cover expenses for travel and accommodation as well as for the course fee should you have to cancel less than eight weeks before the start of the course.

-Unless your country of residence has a reciprocal arrangement with the UK that entitles you to free medical care, we urge you also to take out medical insurance to cover you during your visit to London.
+Unless your country of residence has a reciprocal arrangement with the UK that entitles you to free medical care, we urge you also to take out medical/health insurance to cover you during your visit to London.